MatthewPaulGithub/redmine_email_fetcher/README.md

  * Stores IMAP and POP3 email configurations.
  * Associate each email configuration with the desired project, tracker and optionally with categories and priority.
  * Allow manual email connection test and fetch.
- * Adds a task which allows the cronjob to fetch emails from all active email configurations.
+ * Adds a task which allows the cron job to fetch emails from all active email configurations.
  * Allows a configuration to be inactivated to stop its emails synchronisation with Redmine.

 ## Requirements